International Freight Gateways

 Value of U.S.-international merchandise trade by coasts and border

-coast ports, and the newly expanded Panama Canal allows larger vessels to
+moving through Pacific coast ports, and the newly expanded Panama Canal allows

-transit between the Atlantis and Pacific Oceans.
-Since 2003, the value of
+larger vessels to transit between the Atlantic and Pacific Oceans.
+Since 2003,

-merchandise trade increased by 54 percent in inflation adjusted terms.
-Ports
+the value of merchandise trade increased by 74 percent in inflation adjusted

-and airports on the Atlantic coast continued to account for the largest share
+terms.
+Ports and airports on the Atlantic coast continued to account for the

-in terms of trade value.
-In 2018, they accounted for 30.6 percent of the total $3.2 trillion in trade
+largest share in terms of trade value.
+In 2022, they accounted for 29.5 percent

 U.S.-international freight trade by transportation mode

-was the second largest mover of goods by value (27.5 percent), accounting for $1.16 trillion.
-Truck
+by weight, was the second largest mover of goods by value (28.6 percent),

 Value of U.S.-international freight flows by region and transportation mode